CBID2/100-Days-of-Open-Source/progress-tracker.md

 ## Day 58

 - **Project**: [BeforeIDieAchievements](https://github.com/BeforeIDieCode/BeforeIDieAchievements)
 - **Description**: This is a continuation of the PR template I started yesterday.
-Check out[the description section of Day #57 to get more context](https://github.com/CBID2/100-Days-of-Open-Source/blob/main/progress-tracker.md#day-57).
+Check out [the description section of Day #57 to get more context](https://github.com/CBID2/100-Days-of-Open-Source/blob/main/progress-tracker.md#day-57).
 The maintainer pointed out that there were some YAML errors in the issue templates, so I decided to push my revision commits to my pull request template form PR.
 - **Tasks completed**: I managed to make the revisions for the YAML files.
 - **Challenges faced**: I struggled with fixing the errors.
 After reviewing the documentation and trying some YAML linters, I decided to do what I did before, look at some examples from other open source projects.
 By then, the errors were fixed.
 - **Resources used**: [The inspiration behind the formatting of my forms](https://github.com/EddieHubCommunity/BioDrop/blob/main/.github/ISSUE_TEMPLATE/bug.yml).
 I also used [ChatGPT](https://chat.openai.com/auth/login?iss=https%3A%2F%2Fauth0.openai.com%2F) to clean things up a bit, and my brain if errors still remained.